 Look for these songs in your usual streaming sites or download them from iTunes or Amazon.
-Or look at videos of concerts on YouTube, try out online Portuguese radio stations, or even go old-fashioned and by a CD.
+Or look at Portuguese film and videos of concerts on YouTube, try out online Portuguese radio stations, or even go old-fashioned and by a CD.

 Discover the rich diversity of Portuguese culture and music, beyond what you might imagine.
 No flamenco or gypsy music, just the intangible strains of a beautiful canto or the haunted melodies of fado.
 And if you ever make it to Portugal itself, why not attend a music festival to discover small orchestral pieces or unusual and diverse vocals, and all of the best music Portugal has to offer.

 Search for portuguese lessons london or brazilian portuguese lessons london to see what's on in the capital.